-If you have severe heart failure, your doctor may also suggest you limit the amount of fluids you drink.
+- Ask how much fluids you can drink.
+If you have severe heart failure, your provider may suggest that you limit the amount of fluids you drink.

-Sleep easy.
-If you're having shortness of breath, especially at night, sleep with your head propped up using a pillow or a wedge.
+- Get better sleep.
+Heart failure can cause shortness of breath, especially when lying down.
+Try sleeping with your head propped up using a pillow or a wedge.
 If you snore or have had other sleep problems, make sure you get tested for sleep apnea.

 Coping and support

-- Know your doctor's contact information.
-Keep your doctor's phone number, the hospital's phone number, and directions to the hospital or clinic on hand.
-You'll want to have these available in case you have questions for your doctor or you need to go to the hospital.
+- Know how to contact your health care provider.
+Keep your provider's phone number, the hospital's phone number, and directions to the hospital or clinic on hand.
+You'll want easy access to this information if you have health questions or if you need to go to the hospital.

 Preparing for your appointment

-If you think you may have heart failure or you are worried about your heart failure risk because of other underlying conditions, make an appointment with your family doctor.
-If heart failure is found early, your treatment may be easier and more effective.
+If are worried about your heart failure risk, make an appointment with your health care provider.
+You may be referred to a doctor trained in heart diseases.
+This type of provider is called a cardiologist.
+If heart failure is found early, treatment may be easier and more effective.

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
-For some imaging tests, for example, you may need to fast for a period of time beforehand.
+- Be aware of pre-appointment restrictions.
+When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
+You may need to avoid food and certain drinks before some tests.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to heart failure.
+- Write down any symptoms you're having, including any that may seem unrelated to heart failure.

-- Write down key personal information, including a family history of heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
+- Write down important personal information, including a family history of heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
 Find out if anyone in your family has had heart failure.
 Some heart conditions that cause heart failure run in families.
-Knowing as much as you can about your family history can be important.
+Knowing as much as you can about your family history can be helpful.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
+Your time with your provider is limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For heart failure, some basic questions to ask your doctor include:
+For heart failure, some basic questions to ask your health care provider include:

 - What's the most likely cause of my symptoms?